bcdev/globcolour/Readme.txt

 NOTE:
-This project is not any more maintained.
-It's only here for legacy reasons.
+This is a legacy project.
+It is not maintained any more.
 The GlobColour product reader is now maintained in the GlobToolbox project.